paolomotta/unsupervised-cellular-phenotyping/README.md

 - `prediction.geojson` — GeoJSON file containing clustering results.
 - `cluster_analysis/` — Folder with confusion matrix, ARI, and other clustering analysis.
 - `roi_visualization/` — Visualizations of clustering and supervised types for the selected ROI.
+- `umap_plots/`        — Visualization of clusters in 2D using UMAP.

 ---